 Here’s a map of the recent places where our English teachers are working:

-We are partnered with Heart for Change, a Colombian Volunteer Program that recruits for two government organizations in Colombia, the Ministry of Education (MEN) and the National Training Service (SENA).
+We are partnered with Heart for Change, a Colombian Volunteer Program that recruits for various government organizations in Colombia, including Travel4Change and the Secretary Office of Education.

 Why do I have to pay a deposit?